slackapi/slack-api-specs/.github/contributing.md

 There are many ways you can contribute! :heart:

+⚠️ At this time we do not accept pull requests from the community.

 ### Bug Reports :bug:
 -  If you find a bug, please search for it in the [Issues](https://github.com/slackapi/slack-api-specs/issues), and if it isn't already tracked, [create a new issue](https://github.com/slackapi/slack-api-specs/issues/new).
 Fill out the "Bug Report" section of the issue template.
 Even if an Issue is closed, feel free to comment and add details, it will still